FrenchGithubUser/HQ-VideoGame-Snippets-Database/README.md

 - I am aware of the low bitrate that youtube videos have.
 However, in most cases it is not problematic and will still look way better than low resolution/high bitrate videos.
 In the future, there might be higher quality and more resilient options, but for now, this is a great way to store videos.

-- Downloading the snippets can be done with this command : `yt-dlp --download-sections "*TIMESTAMP_1-TIMESTAMP_2" --force-keyframes-at-cuts 'https://www.youtube.com/watch?v=VIDEO_ID'` This will only download the snippet and not the whole video.
+- Downloading the snippets can be done with this command : `yt-dlp --download-sections "*TIMESTAMP_1-TIMESTAMP_2" 'https://www.youtube.com/watch?v=VIDEO_ID'` This will only download the snippet and not the whole video.